creative-workflow/wordpress-docker/README.md

  -> starting wordpress web container on: 192.168.99.100:9999
  ```

- Now follow the wordpress setup guide if you dont want to use browser-sync.
+ Now follow the wordpress setup guide if you **don't want to use browser-sync**.
 Note: *In the terminal where you started the docker machines you can see the request sent from your browser.*

  Note: *With Ctrl+C you can stop the docker container in the terminal.*